gottagofaster236/SonicVisualSplit/README.md

 ## Troubleshooting
 - If the component doesn't reset automatically, it's most likely due to colors on your capture being slightly off.
 Open up an emulator and see if you can adjust the brightness to the same level.

-  Another reason may be that your aspect ratio is incorrect, make sure it's either 4:3 or 16:9 (not something in between!).
+  Another reason may be that your game aspect ratio is incorrect, make sure the it's either exactly 4:3 or exactly 16:9 in your streaming software.

-- If the component fails to read the digits too often (when it shows a dash instead of a time), check your settings.
+- If the component fails to read the digits too often, check your settings.
 Make sure you selected the correct video mode and the correct game.
-Sometimes *Composite* may work better than *RGB*, even if your capture card is capturing in RGB.<br>
+Sometimes *Composite* may work better than *RGB*, even if your capture card is capturing in RGB.
+Make sure the aspect ratio of the game is either exactly 4:3 or exactly 16:9 in your streaming software.<br>
 Note that occasional incorrectly recognized frames are fine, thanks to error detection.
 - If the game preview shows a blank image on the settings page, make sure the camera stream isn't used by another program.